alloy-framework/alloy/packages/docs/src/content/docs/guides/basic-concepts.md

 One of the more challenging bits of doing codegen is generating references to things you've declared.
 Alloy makes this painless with refkeys.
 A refkey is a unique identifier for a symbol you declare in your output code.
 When you reference a refkey, Alloy calculates the necessary reference syntax along with any imports, package dependencies, or other such things needed for the reference to work.

 You can create a refkey by calling `refkey()`.
-Every time this function is called, you get a new refkey.
+Every time this function is called with no arguments, you get a new refkey.

 Often you want to create a declaration for a JavaScript value you're holding, like a schema you're converting to source text.
 In these cases, you don't need to pass along the refkey separately.
 Instead, you can call `refkey(schemaObj)`, and you'll get the same refkey whenever you pass the same schema.